 How would you cope with a large dog who struggled to walk?

-When pocket-sized dogs have difficulty walking, you can tuck them under your arm or use a buggy.
+When pocket-sized dogs have difficulty walking, you can just tuck them under your arm or use a carrier.
 But when the dog is a giant breed, you don’t have these options, and weak legs take on a whole new dimension.

 This was why the first time I saw Tyson, an enormous black-and-tan pup with a funny walk, I feared for his long-term future.

-At the tender age of 1, he already tipped the scales at a cool 70 kilograms (154 pounds) and still had some growing to do.
+At the tender age of 1 year old, he already weighed more than 150 pounds and still had some growing to do.